SpellarBot/learn-python/coroutine/greenlet.md

 - `g.switch(*args, **kwargs)`: Switches execution to the greenlet `g`.
 - `g.run`: The callable that `g` will run when it starts.
 After `g` started, this attribute no longer exists.
 - `g.parent`: The parent greenlet.
-This is writeable, but it is not allowed to create cycles of parents.
+This is writable, but it is not allowed to create cycles of parents.
 - `g.gr_frame`: The current top frame, or None.
 - `g.dead`: True if `g` is dead (i.e. it finished its execution).
 - `bool(g)`: True if `g` is active, False if it is dead or not yet started.